davyker/six-card-triple-flop-odds/README.md

 The progress bars show:
 1. **Iterations**: Progress toward max iterations
 2. **Convergence**: How close the standard error is to your threshold (using 1/std² which grows linearly)

-The hand evaluation is JIT-compiled with numba for speed.
-You should see:
-- ~1000-3000 iterations/second depending on number of players
-- Convergence in 10-30 seconds for typical games
-- Standard error < 0.001 (±0.1% accuracy) in reasonable time

 ## Files